AinaSha/AinaSha/README.md

 ### I'm frontend developer

 I like:
-- :hiking: hiking
+- :hike: hike
 - :running: running
-- :to socialize with new people: to socialize with new people
+- :socializing with new people: to socialize with new people

 and coding of course :computer: